 Temporary Visitor Restrictions

-- Mothers in labor may have two designated visitors.
-Once mom and baby are in the post-partum area, moms may have one visitor, preferably an essential caregiver/guardian for emotional well-being and care.
+- Mothers in labor may have four designated visitors.
+Once mom and baby are in the post-partum area, moms may have two visitors for emotional well-being and care.

 - Patients in diagnostic areas may have one individual, preferably an essential caregiver/guardian, with them for emotional well-being and care.

 - Patients in Surgery and Ambulatory Surgery Center may have one individual, preferably an essential caregiver/guardian with them for emotional well-being and care.
 If the patient is a child, the child may be accompanied by 2 essential care givers.

 - Hospice - Call for hospice guidelines before visiting.

 - Urgent care: Only one visitor with each patient.
 If the patient is a minor may be accompanied by 2 parents, guardians, or supportive family members.

 Patients in our community medical offices may have one individual, preferably an essential caregiver/parent/guardian, with them for emotional well-being and care.
 Examples of an essential caregiver include the parent/guardian of a minor, family/caregiver of an individual who is impaired due to age or physical/cognitive disability.

 Infants in a covered carrier can accompany the patient when necessary.
 Some units may have dedicated hours that children can visit patients.